- Research Projects

 In 2015, with the support from RWTH Aachen, Siemens, Volkswagen and other academic and industrial partners, Tsinghua University combined resources from the Department of Mechanical Engineering, the Department of Thermal Engineering, the Department of Industrial Engineering and the Institute of Information Technologies to jointly establish the Tsinghua University-RWTH Aachen University Ministry of Education Joint International Research Laboratory (JRL).
 The laboratory passed the Certification Review of the Ministry of Education in November 2015 and entered the second phase of development.
 Under the common strategic goals of both the Chinese and German governments, and with an aim of improving the manufacturing industry in China, Asia and the EU, Tsinghua University and RWTH Aachen will jointly strengthen their collaboration on advanced manufacturing.
 The research of the JRL will focus on areas including advanced design theories and methods, advanced manufacturing technology and equipment, micro-nano manufacturing and systems, quality-control of mechanical surfaces and interfaces, and testing and in-service safety of advanced manufacturing equipment.
 The JRL will create a tripartite development model combining fundamental research, technology transfer, and internationalization.

-CERC, the Sino-US Clean Energy Research Center, founded with the joint support of the National Ministry of Science and Technology, the National Development and Reform Commission and the US Department of Energy, comprises three subordinate cooperative alliances: Clean Energy Vehicles, Clean Coal and Architectural Energy Conservation.
+CERC, the U.S.-CHINA Clean Energy Research Center, founded with the joint support of the National Ministry of Science and Technology, the National Development and Reform Commission and the US Department of Energy, comprises three subordinate cooperative alliances: Clean Energy Vehicles, Clean Coal and Architectural Energy Conservation.
 Tsinghua University undertakes and participates significantly all three alliances.
 The cooperative alliance for Clean Energy Vehicles is led by Tsinghua University, with Professor Ouyang Minggao from the Department of Automotive Engineering as its Chinese director.
 From the United States the University of Michigan, MIT, ORNL, GM, Ford, and Chrysler, amongst others all take part in this alliance.
 Professor Yao Qiang from the Department of Thermal Engineering is responsible as the chief scientist for the cooperative alliance for Clean Coal, with participation from the United States including West Virginia University, LANL, GE, and Duke Energy.
 Professor Jiang Yi from the School of Architecture, member of the Chinese Academy of Science (CAS), as the technological leader, is in charge of the joint project of “architectural energy conservation—monitoring and simulation of architectural energy consumption” in the cooperative alliance for Architectural Energy Conservation, in which United Stated partners including LBNL, UC Davis, and Dow Chemical also take part.

 Joint research centers

 Joint research centers, usually on a large scale, representing long lasting relationships, often interdisciplinary in nature, play an important role in the overseas scientific and research cooperation of Tsinghua University.
 On this basis Tsinghua University has established mutually beneficial strategic partnerships with many well-known multinational corporations.
-As the platform for promotion of cooperation between universities and enterprises, Tsinghua University has set up joint research centers with world-class universities and institutes such as Johns Hopkins University, and the National University of Singapore, and with more than 30 overseas multinationals, including Toyota Motor Corp., United Technologies Corp., Siemens, Boeing Company, and Samsung.
+As the platform for promotion of cooperation between universities and enterprises, Tsinghua University has set up joint research centers with world-class universities and institutes such as Johns Hopkins University, and the National University of Singapore, and with more than 30 overseas multinationals, including Toyota Motor Corp., Siemens, Boeing Company, Microsoft and Samsung.
 By actively and effectively making use of the technological, intellectual and financial resources on both sides, many highly influential scientific achievements have been made.